 A Vaccine for COVID-19

 By the middle of August 2020, it was estimated that about 6% of the population of the UK had been infected with the virus.
 That is well below the number needed to achieve herd immunity.
 Even in Sweden, that had decided against a lock-down policy to permit herd immunity, the figure was only 15%.
-It seems that the only reasonable way to get herd immunity and to get life back to normal, is a mass vaccination programme.
+The only reasonable way to get herd immunity and to get life back to normal, is a mass vaccination programme.

 Creating a vaccine is a major step.
 It has to provide a high level of immunity and there has to be a high level of uptake.
 This also requires a low level of adverse effects.
 Vaccines are discussed much more in the chapter Fake News and Vaccine Scares.

-Normally, it takes about 10 years to develop a vaccine but there is a great deal of energy and money going into this.
-There is unprecedented cooperation between pharmaceutical companies and countries.
+Normally, it takes about 10 years to develop a vaccine.
+There has been unprecedented cooperation between pharmaceutical companies and countries.
 Furthermore, the technology, which had not been available even 5 years previously, made it possible to produce vaccines in 9 months.
 Previously the fastest time from start to approval for a vaccine was 5 years.
-Vaccines were produced ready for distribution before the results of testing were in but not distributed before approval.
+Vaccines were produced ready for distribution before the results of testing were in, but they were not distributed before approval.
 The risk is financial rather than the risk of unidentified problems.
-However, immunity to the disease is a question.
-Individuals who have had the disease have very variable levels of antibodies after it.

 Several different types of vaccine have been developed simultaneously.
 The world cannot wait.
 Some are based on the protein coat of the vaccine and contain no RNA, so it is impossible to mutate and infect instead.
 This virus has RNA rather than DNA surrounded by a protein coat.
 One is based on messenger RNA (m-RNA) to prime the immune system to produce antibodies and a cell-mediated response.

-An amazing aspect of the new technology for both m-RNA and adenovirus vaccines is that it does not require the virus that is the target.
+Both the m-RNA and adenovirus vaccines do not require the virus that is the target to produce the vaccine.
 In the past, vaccine contained dead, inactivated or attenuated micro-organisms.
 Now, what is required is the genome sequence of the virus.

-Enormous efforts have been made to create a vaccine.
-Safety is not being compromised.
+Enormous efforts have been made to create vaccines.
+Safety has not being compromised.
 An article in the Sunday Times was called 31For a coronavirus vaccine to work, first inoculate against lies.
 When we have so much trouble getting well-established childhood vaccines widely accepted, can we get adequate uptake of a new and rapidly developed vaccine?

 There was also an amazing article on the BBC website called 32Coronavirus: False and misleading claims about vaccines debunked Quite astounding stories are told that some people believe, and not just the usual conspiracy theorists.